AlexandraLakka/Thesis/aws_functions/README.md

 # AWS Functions

-Each of the functions configured to run as an AWS Lambda function.
+Each of the functions was configured to run as an AWS Lambda function.

 Additional files are the Dockerfiles for creating the AWS Docker images.